 By 1988, the organ had become very unreliable due to the unwieldy size of the instrument and lack of thoughtful, structural design.
 The decision was taken to build a new organ within the existing Smith case (which was returned to its original dimensions and layout), with fewer stops and mechanical action.
 The work was entrusted to Kenneth Jones and Associates of Bray, Ireland, this being their first organ in England.
 The new organ incorporated all of the surviving Smith pipes and now consisted of 34 stops.

 The present organ is widely acknowledged as one of the finest instruments in Cambridge, with a sensitive mechanical action and a beautifully balanced, well-blended sound.
 The specification drawn up in 1988 married new material with original Smith pipework, whilst at the same time creating an extremely versatile instrument which plays a wide repertoire of music in a convincing manner.
+The piston capture system was replaced and a sequencer added in 2021.

 Builders: Kenneth Jones and Associates, Bray, Ireland (1988) —